Two-Year Home Residency Requirement (212e) and 12/24 Month Bars for J Visa Holders

 Waivers of Two-Year Home Residency Requirement

 Any Harvard affiliated J-1 Exchange Visitor considering applying for a waiver of the two-year home residency requirement must first have a meeting with their HIO advisor before beginning the application process.
 Applying for a waiver will impact their ability to extend or amend their current J-1 visa status.
-Please also note that at present (Fall 2022) many waiver applications are taking more than a year to be approved.
-If departments are aware of a J-1 Exchange Visitor applying for the waiver, please ask them to contact their HIO advisor.
+Please also note that many waiver applications are taking more than a year to be approved.
+If departments are aware of a J-1 Exchange Visitor applying for the waiver, please ask them to contact their HIO advisor so everyone can plan accordingly.